hackclub/hackclub/workshops/bitex/README.md

 # BitEx

-Today we'll be building a simple chrome extension which will track live Bitcoin prices!
+Today we'll be building a simple chrome extension which is based on web technologies.
+It uses HTML, CSS and JavaScript and once, we build it, it will track live Bitcoin prices!

 Here's how it will look like: